dbp/lss/README.md

    selectors, and arbitrary nesting is not permitted.
 Our experience has been that heavy nesting actually makes organizing and re-using portions of CSS more difficult.
-On the other hand, semantic blocks can have parameters, to allow them to be more flexibly / general.
+On the other hand, semantic blocks can have parameters, to allow them to be more flexible / general.

 3. This isn't really a goal or opinion, but something that it seems bizare that CSS does not support: LSS has constants.
 They can be